John J. Lowe: Ebola response

 Lowe coordinated transport and infection control for Ebola virus disease cared for at the University of Nebraska Medical Center.
 University of Nebraska Medical Center received the first patient with Ebola virus disease, a missionary and physician named Rick Sacra.
 On September 4, a Massachusetts physician, Rick Sacra, was airlifted from Liberia to be treated in Omaha, Nebraska at the Nebraska Medical Center.
 Working for Serving In Mission (SIM), he was the third U.S. missionary to contract Ebola.
 He thought that he probably contracted Ebola while performing a Caesarean section on a patient who had not been diagnosed with the disease.
 While in hospital, Sacra received a blood transfusion from Brantly, who had recently recovered from the disease.
 On September 25, Sacra was declared Ebola-free and released from the hospital.

 On October 2, 2014, NBC News photojournalist Ashoka Mukpo, covering the outbreak in Liberia, tested positive for Ebola after showing symptoms.
 Four other members of the NBC team, including physician Nancy Snyderman, were being closely monitored for symptoms.
 Mukpo was evacuated on October 6 to the University of Nebraska Medical Center for treatment in their isolation unit.
 On October 21, 2014, Mukpo was declared Ebola-free and allowed to return to his home in Rhode Island.

 A government official in Sierra Leone announced on November 13, 2014, that a doctor from Sierra Leone, a permanent resident of the United States married to a U.S. citizen, would be transported to the Nebraska Medical Center for treatment for Ebola.
 Salia arrived at Eppley Airfield in Omaha on November 15, and was transported to the Nebraska Medical Center.
 On November 17, Salia died from the disease.
 Salia had been working as a general surgeon in Freetown, Sierra Leone when he fell ill.

 COVID-19 response

 Lowe coordinated transport and oversaw infection control for repatriated individuals quarantined or isolated for SARS-CoV-2 at the University of Nebraska Medicine.
 February 7, 2020, UNMC and Nebraska Medicine were enlisted to support a federal operation that evacuated 57 Americans from Wuhan, China, during an epidemic of novel coronavirus, SARS CoV-2.
 The group were placed in quarantine at Camp Ashland, a Nebraska National Guard facility near Omaha.

-On February 17, 2020, thirteen Americans were repatriated to University of Nebraska Medical Center from the Diamond Princess off the coast of Japan.
+On February 17, 2020, thirteen Americans were repatriated to the University of Nebraska Medical Center from the Diamond Princess off the coast of Japan.
 Ten had tested positive, and three others had been exposed.
 Three days later, eleven of these people tested positive.